Recent comments

 Geoff Layer, Formerly Vice Chancellor at the University of Wolverhampton

-• Reply to: Professor John Field (with special comment section) 1 week 6 days ago
+• Reply to: Professor John Field (with special comment section) 7 months 3 weeks ago

 Northern College, the 'Ruskin of the North', was first mooted sixty years ago - 1964 - in 'The Royal Oak' pub at Millthorpe in North Derbyshire, just across the road from where Edward Carpenter had his socialist commune until the early 1920s, his house now being called 'Carpenter House'.
 So said Michael Barratt Brown, first Principal of Northern College, twenty five years after it opened to adult students in October 1978.
 I was one of the first year of students, and John Field was one of the tutors.
 After the first intake came to an end in June 1980, I subsequently saw John at several revived CND events in Sheffield, one notably being addressed by Edward Thompson at Sheffield City Hall, until a bomb scare caused the building to be evacuated.
 I next saw John at the Northern College twenty fifth anniversary in July 2003.